An illustration of a woman caring with love to Soil and Soul Farm's garden full of produce.

 who we are

-The Institute of Soil and Soul seeks to lead the transformative Jewish agricultural movement by offering an accessible, comprehensive approach to Jewish farming that integrates environmental stewardship, Jewish learning, and community engagement.
+The Institute of Soil and Soul seeks to help lead the growing Jewish agricultural movement by offering an accessible, comprehensive approach to farming that integrates environmental stewardship, Jewish learning and tradition, and community engagement.
+Rooted in Jewish agricultural wisdom and values while welcoming people of all backgrounds, our work bridges spiritual, cultural, and ecological relationships with the land.
 Our vision is to create a fully operational regenerative farm and educational center where both Jewish and non-Jewish communities can reconnect with the land while addressing local food insecurity through ethical food production.

 Where we are